-is the deputy data visuals editor at the Texas Tribune.
-He helps lead a team of developers who build charts, maintain public databases and analyze data for reporters to help them hold elected officials accountable.
+is the data visuals editor at The Texas Tribune.
+Based in Austin, he leads a team of developers who build charts, maintain public databases and analyze data to help reporters hold elected officials accountable.
 Chris has been a newsroom developer for 10 years and has worked in several local newsrooms.
 As a native of the Midwest, Chris received his journalism degree from Eastern Illinois University and spent six years in Iowa working at The Gazette in Cedar Rapids and at the Waterloo-Cedar Falls Courier in Waterloo.

 Frustration, anxiety and anger prevailed in the survey responses obtained by the The Texas Tribune and Military Times.
 The survey includes responses from nearly 250 members of Task Force South, one of six units that fall under the umbrella of Operation Lone Star.
 Full Story